mongodb/leafygreen-ui/packages/Checkbox/README.md

 **Default:** randomly generated string

-Adds an id to the input element and corresponding label element.
+Adds an ID only to the input, and it's used elsewhere for accessibility props.

 ### onChange